KaustubhJoshi81/RISC-V-Single-Cycle-Processor/README.md

 For b-type instructions, we require two more flags: less_than_flag and unsigned_less_than_flag.
 I had to edit ALU unit to generate these flags and just like zero-flag, these flags are also sent to Controller unit.
 The controller also uses funct3 bits along with flags to calculate PCSrc for the specific b-type instruction.
 I have also created overflow and underflow flags which aren't connected to any other module but rather used as output of the top-module.

 For selecting between PCPlus4, Jal, Jalr and B-type instructions, I used 2 Multiplexers.
-1st one is FinalPCTargetMux, which selects between output of SignExtention unit (Jal) and ALUResult (jalr).
+1st one is FinalPCTargetMux, which selects between output of SignExtention unit (Jal & B-type instr) and ALUResult (jalr).
 The 2nd mux is PCMux which selects signals between PCPlus4 and previously selected signal.

 I have also added a textfile which explains the additional machine code instructions i have added in the riscvmem.txt file.
 I have referred to the textbook for the first 21 instructions which tests the 5 instructions which were initially implemented.